atsaloli/cicd/01_13-enabling-ci-on-a-project.md

 ![img](img/pretend_test_1.png)

 ---

 ## Setting up your CI/CD infrastructure
 ### Setting up CI

-Note: `script` lists the command the GitLab test runner will run to test your code.
+`script` lists the command the GitLab test runner will run to test your code.

 Or, it could be a list of commands: